ClaudioZandonella/Attachment/README.md

 [official Git-hub page](https://github.com/ropensci/drake) or the [user manual](https://books.ropensci.org/drake/).
-Summarizing, using `drake` the user defines the plan of the analysis where each step in the analysis is defined trough functions.
+Summarizing, using `drake` the user defines the plan of the analysis where each step in the analysis is defined through functions.
 Functions can be appropriately defined to obtain desired targets (i.e., R-output with results of interests) and they are declared in another script.
 Subsequently, `drake` manages the whole analysis recognizing the dependency structure of the different targets.
 When any change is made to the code `drake` evaluates the analysis and updates the results.
-Following the *functional programming paradigm* (i.e., defining functions for each step of the analysis), it allows us to avoid “*coping and paste*” in the code, it makes debugging easier, and it facilitates the reading of the code.
+Following the *functional programming paradigm* (i.e., defining functions for each step of the analysis) allows us to avoid “*coping and paste*” in the code, it makes debugging easier, and it facilitates the reading of the code.

 Moreover, the R-package `renv` is used to manage the dependencies of the R-packages used in the analysis.
-The `renv` package allows to create an isolated, portable, and reproducible environment where the analyses are run.
+The `renv` package allows the creation of an isolated, portable, and reproducible environment where the analyses are run.
 To know more about `renv` consider the [official documentation](https://rstudio.github.io/renv/articles/renv.html).
 However, `renv` is limited as it can not handle different R versions.